 You want to IBB a guy?
 No problem.
 Grab a mic.
 “I, Jordan Lyles, do hereby choose to intentionally walk Matt Carpenter.
 I do this because I am a right-handed pitcher and he is a left-handed hitter, and as you can see, Harrison Bader is on second base and first base is open.
 I know that there are two outs, so I’m not setting up a double play or anything like that.
 I just like my chances a lot more to get Yadier Molina out than to get Carpenter right now.
 Take your base, Mr. Carpenter.”

 It would slow down the game, sure.
 But only when intentional walks were issued.
-But you have to imagine that the number of IBBs would go down, right?
+And you have to imagine that the number of IBBs would go down, right?
 I mean, if a pitcher actually had to say, “I think the guy up next isn’t as good as you,” surely they’re going to think at least twice, right?

 In fact, let’s take it one step further.
 If you walk a guy on four pitches, you have to explain yourself.
 “Look, Matt, you and I both know that Molina isn’t as good as you this year.
 There’s no way I was gonna give you something to hit.”